dev-world-rohit/aniateToken/readme.md

 ## Website Involves
 1. User authentication using Internet Identity
 2. 1000 aniateToken as a signing bonus.
-3. Transfering your aniateTokens to other user.
+3. Transfering your aniateTokens to other users.

 When you load website then it will ask you to create a <span> Internet Identity </span>
 ![image](https://github.com/dev-world-rohit/aniateToken/assets/136791205/02833190-27ba-4beb-943b-7949f8681854)